MinistryPlatform-Community/MPCustomWidgets/README.md

 - **_required_** attribute
 - This defines the path to the widget template.
 Custom Widgets use the [LiquidJS](https://liquidjs.com/) templating engine to render standard HTML / CSS with data retrieved from MinistryPlatform.
 There is ample documentation available on the Liquid website and on other help systems easily found by searching the web.
 - For more information on common Liquid Usage, [Jump to Liquid Intro]()./liquid.md)
+- **Note** - data-template does **NOT** support relative paths.
+If you just use the template name (mytemplatename.html) or even (./mytemplatename.html) you will see a 404 error when custom widgets tries to load the template.
+You **need** to either use the full _URL_ (https://www.whatever.com/templates/mytemplate.html) or a full relative path (/templates/mytemplate.html)

 ### data-requireUser="false"

 - _Defaults to: false_
 - When set to true, the widget will require a user to be logged in.
 Login is accomplished by using the standard MP Login Widget.
 Note: Anytime a user is loggded in to widgets on the website hosting the custom widget, the user will be sent with the request.
 - If you set the requireUser="true", you should also include the @UserName parameter to be non-nullable in your stored procedure to enforce the username requirement across all parts of the custom widget system.
+- **Note** - You must include a @Username nvarchar(75) nonnullable parameter in your Stored Procedure.
+To compare against User_ID, don't forget to query for User_ID.

 ### data-cache="true"